hectormarca/scouting_chatbot/README.md

 # scouting_chatbot
-Chatbot designed to help football scouts in their daily tasks
+Chatbot designed to help football scouts analysts in their daily tasks